cavaloni/Transcriptor/readme.md

 - MochaJS to test the server
 - Chai, Chai-http, and supertest-as-promised to test the individual endpoints with authentication
 - MLab to host the database
-- TravisCI to continuously test and deploy to
+- TravisCI to continuously test and deploy
 - Heroku to host the application